mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-parent-8/studio-apis-for-pluggable-widgets-8.md

 Image properties are exposed objects containing a `type` field that is `"static"` if a static image is selected, `"dynamic"` if an entity is selected, or `null` if no image is selected at all.

 For the `"static"` type, `imageUrl`  is available.
-It represents a URL from which your selected image can be reached by Studio and Studio Pro's **Design mode**.
+It represents a URL from which your selected image can be reached by Studio Pro's **Design mode**.
 It will be an empty string value if no image has been selected.

 For the `"dynamic"` type, `entity` is available.
 It represents the entity where the selected image's data is stored.
 It will be an empty string value if no entity has been selected.